Seventy percent of my time as a session guitarist is spent soloing and/or coming up with parts.

 There are several tried-and true-methods I call upon to get me started.
 Here's a brief list of my top 10 life savers!

 01. I SING THE SOLO FIRST.
-We guitarist use our hands.
+We guitarists use our hands.
 We fall into patterns.
 Now sometimes that's a good thing.
 But if you want to be original, sing it.
 It takes away your finger patterns and muscle memory and forces you into uncharted territory and new licks.

 02. DECIDE ON A RHYTHM PATTERN.
 Begin with something slow and think whole notes, then move on to 8th notes.
 Change the feel and work with triplets.
 End on 16th notes or faster.
 Create a build.
 Tension.
 Or just stick to a main pattern and keep coming back to it.